lmullen/gender/README.md

     #      name proportion_female gender proportion_male
     # 1 madison            0.7863 female          0.2137

-In most cases, you probable have a data set with many names.
+You probably have a data set with many names.
 For now this package assumes that you have a data frame with a column `name` which is a character vector (not a factor) containing all lowercase names.
 If this does not match your data set, see [dplyr][] and